-On the evening of Friday, December 17th, 1897 crowds were treated to a spectacular light show to celebrate the city’s newest attraction — the tallest building in San Francisco, on the Pacific Coast, and west of Chicago.
+On the evening of Friday, December 17, 1897, crowds were treated to a spectacular light show to celebrate the city’s newest attraction — the tallest building in San Francisco, on the Pacific Coast, and west of Chicago.

-By early 1898, offices in the Call Building housed many prominent men and businesses including attorneys, bankers, accountants, and other men of commerce who paid premium rent for space.
+By early 1898, offices in the Call Building housed many prominent men and businesses, including attorneys, bankers, accountants, and other men of commerce who paid premium rent for space.
 On the 15th floor was the Spreckels Rotisserie, which boasted some of San Francisco’s finest cuisine.
-Spreckels hired some of the finest chefs, who provided a seven-course dinner with wine that cost $1.00, Advertising invited tourists and San Franciscans to “dine in the clouds” and see the city from a unique vantage point.
+Spreckels hired some of the finest chefs, who provided a seven-course dinner with wine that cost $1.00.
+Advertising invited tourists and San Franciscans to “dine in the clouds” and see the city from a unique vantage point.

 One admirer, who remains unknown today, wrote of the building:

 “It is, per se, a beautiful building–that is the unanimous verdict.
-After that it is imposing, magnificent, costly, a pride to San Francisco, a monument to the good taste and enterprise of its owner and builder, Claus Spreckels; the greatest newspaper building in the world, the handsomest of tall buildings, the tallest of the tall buildings west of Chicago–all these things and more; but first, last and all the time, it is the most beautiful building.”
+After that, it is imposing, magnificent, costly, a pride to San Francisco, a monument to the good taste and enterprise of its owner and builder, Claus Spreckels; the greatest newspaper building in the world, the handsomest of tall buildings, the tallest of the tall buildings west of Chicago–all these things and more; but first, last and all the time, it is the most beautiful building.”

 However, its structure was still sound, and within a month, the lower floors of the building had been reopened while workers made extensive repairs to the upper stories.
 Scaffolding covered the building for more than a year as the rest of the building was refurbished.
-By the time Claus Spreckels died in 1908, the building was complete and his sons then took over his business.
+By the time Claus Spreckels died in 1908, the building was complete, and his sons then took over his business.
 However, his son John moved his family to San Diego to pursue other business opportunities, and his son Adolf was in ill health.

-The San Francisco Call newspaper was sold to Michael H. de Young, the owner of the San Francisco Chronicle in 1913 and, at some point, the Call Building was also sold.
+The San Francisco Call newspaper was sold to Michael H. de Young, the owner of the San Francisco Chronicle, in 1913, and, at some point, the Call Building was also sold.

-In the 1930s, the building was purchased by investors and after architect Albert Roller learned that the structure would easily support six full stories above the 15th floor, plans were made for extreme changes.
+In the 1930s, the building was purchased by investors, and after architect Albert Roller learned that the structure would easily support six full stories above the 15th floor, plans were made for extreme changes.
 In 1937, the baroque dome was seen as “uneconomical” and replaced with floors in a square style.
 The entire building also went through more “modern” changes reflecting an Art Deco style that was popular at the time.
-He modified the entrance, lobby, and elevators with the classic art deco adornments which he felt would bring the building into the 20th century.
+He modified the entrance, lobby, and elevators with the classic art deco adornments, which he felt would bring the building into the 20th century.
 When it was complete, the building included 21 full stories of usable, rentable office space, even though the building’s height was reduced to 298 feet.
-In the meantime, the terra cotta ornaments, including decorative friezes, columns, arched windows, and other “inefficient” ornamentation were removed and discarded.
+In the meantime, the terra cotta ornaments, including decorative friezes, columns, arched windows, and other “inefficient” ornamentation, were removed and discarded.

 The structure then took on the name of the Central Tower, which continues to stand at the corner of Third and Market Streets.
-But, what was once called “handsomest commercial edifice in the world,” is now just one more downtown building.
+But, what was once called the “handsomest commercial edifice in the world” is now just one more downtown building.
 Today, its former glory exists only in vintage photographs.